 Drinking from lead crystal glasses from time to time should not sound any alarms, according to recent scientific studies, as the contents are not usually in the container long enough for the lead to leech out into the product being consumed.

-While vintage glassware and leaded crystal glass can add a touch of elegance, their usage should be reserved for special occasions and not for daily use.
+While vintage glassware and leaded crystal glass can add a touch of elegance, their usage should be reserved for special occasions such as the Holidays and special drinks, but not for daily use.